-You knew these were going to make an apperance, didn’t you?
+You knew these were going to make an appearance, didn’t you?
 Hands down these are one of my favorite meals.
 I love that I can make a big pan of them for dinner one night and then use the leftovers for veggie fajita enchiladas the following night.
 A must-make (and save.)

 The combination of flavors just work here.
 Butternut squash and other vegetables mixed together with quinoa makes a delicious vegetarian, gluten-free, and vegan friendly casserole for the whole family.

-Super simple to put together, this one is a weeknight dinner keeper.
+Super simple to put together, this one is a healthy weeknight dinner keeper.
 Potatoes, faux sausage and spinach in a spicy cashew cream sauce.

 I love a good curry sauce and this red curry version is perfect for weeknights.
 Tofu and vegetables simmered in a red curry sauce and served over rice.